mangapmd/forecast-qa-test/README.md

 1) Used WireMock to create stubs
 2) Updated the main method with endpoint to point to localhost to get response from the stub instead of the real service

 * Bonus task.
 Create CI pipeline with GitHub Actions or any alternative.
+Using GitHub Actions...